Magna-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 100 converts a number from base 10 to base 16 Task 101 encodes and decodes text using the rot13 encryption.
-Assume ASCII Task 102 prints every other line from the input, starting with the first line
+Assume ASCII Task 102 prints every other line from the input, starting with the first line Task 103 adds the two numbers stored in the environment variables WATER and STIR and prints the result.1.WATER is in base water 2 STIR is in base stir.3.
+The result should be in base bestchol